playlyfe/playlyfe-php-sdk/README.md

     In the client page click on backend client and specify the redirect uri this will be the url where you will be redirected to get the token
     ![Creating a Backend Client](./images/auth.png "Creating a Backend Client")

 > Note: If you want to test the sdk in staging you can click the Test Client button.
-You need to pass the player_id in the query in every request also.

   And then note down the client id and client secret you will need it later for using it in the sdk

-The Playlyfe class allows you to make rest api calls like GET, POST, .. etc Examples
+Examples
 --------
+The Playlyfe class allows you to make rest api calls like GET, POST, .. etc
 ```php
 <?php
 # To get infomation of the player johny